 - Will video visits feel as personal and connected as in-person visits?
 When I do a video visit, I sometimes feel the disconnect of the video screen for the first minute, but then quickly the screen seems to disappear and the connection between my client and I returns.

 - Are video visits as effective as in-person visits?
 I have had many clients tell me they don’t want to do video visits because they don’t think video visits will be as effective as in-person visits.
 Research shows that telehealth is effective and can be as effective as in-person therapy.
 Personally, I know I can provide the same high quality treatment via video that I can provide in-person.

 - Does insurance reimburse for video visits?
 Insurance companies typically don’t pay for video visits.
 The only insurance I accept, University of Utah UNIBHN, is currently making an exception due to COVID-19 and covering video visits.

 When will you start to do therapy in-person again?

 The short answer to this question is, likely when the Utah COVID-19 risk phase reduces to Low Risk.
-Utah is currently in the Moderate Risk Phase, and during this phase telework is recommended, unless not possible.
+Salt Lake City is currently in the Moderate Risk Phase, and during this phase telework is recommended, unless not possible.
 Telehealth is as effective as in-person visits for many mental health concerns, and the vast majority of my clients are finding that (despite the occasional technical difficulty), it’s as beneficial as an in-person session.
 Given this, I am happy to do my part for reducing risk and continue telework for the time being.
 In the meantime, I appreciate all my clients who have transitioned to telehealth and all my clients who are waiting patiently to be seen in-person.
 We will get through this and I can’t wait to see your faces in-person again!